BMW 3 Series (G20): Development and launch

 The windshield uses double-glazed acoustic glass and the A-pillars have increased insulation.
-The handbrake is now electronically operated and no longer uses a manual lever.
+The parking brake is now electronically operated and no longer uses a manual lever.
 Engine coasting is also now available in both Eco Pro and Comfort modes, and both petrol and diesel models receive engine particulate filters.

 The 320d, 320i, 330d, 330i and M340i are available in both rear-wheel drive and all-wheel drive (xDrive) variants.
-BMW India stated that it would begin deliveries of the M340i X Drive in January 2023.
+Deliveries of the M340i xDrive in India began in January 2023.

 The Touring variant (G21) was launched on 12 June 2019.

 The long-wheelbase variant (G28) in China was launched in April 2019 as a single trim, the 325Li, which uses the same 2.0 liter turbocharged engine making 184 hp and 300 Nm of torque as the global 320i and is mated to a 8-speed automatic transmission as the only drivetrain offered.
 Later, a less expensive variant, called the 320Li, was introduced.
 This variant uses the same engine as the global 318i, producing 154 hp and 250 Nm of torque and is mated with a 8-speed automatic transmission.
 The wheelbase was extended by 110 mm.
 The right hand drive LWB variant in India, the 330Li, is scheduled for release by 2021 to replace the 3 GT.
 The 330Li uses a 2.0 liter turbocharged engine making 258 hp.
 This version was subsequently released in selected Southeast Asian markets like Thailand and Malaysia, complementing the existing standard-wheelbase variants already sold there.

-An electric version for the Chinese market is scheduled for release by 2023.
+In 2020, the 320d model variants were given a mild hybrid drivetrain as standard, with subsequent models also gaining this as well.